 College credit should not be an issue as long as the course is required for your major.
 High school credit is based on your high school’s policy.

 How will dual enrollment affect my GPA?

 High school GPA is based on the high school’s discrepancy.
-College is similar to a regular college student.
+College as a high schooler is similar to that of a regular college student.
 Your grade will impact your college GPA.
 If you attend CSU, that is the GPA that will continue with you.
 Outside CSU, typically a C or better will transfer wherever God is leading you.